 Spring Bank

-Spring Bank has only two branch locations, both in the Bronx, New York, but it is a member of the MoneyPass ATM network, which has around 40,000 surcharge-free ATMs nationwide.
+Spring Bank has only two branches, one located in the Bronx, New York, and the other located in Brooklyn, New York, but it is a member of the MoneyPass ATM network, which has around 40,000 surcharge-free ATMs nationwide, and offers fee-free access to Citibank branch ATMs.
 It also has a highly rated mobile app.

 The U.S. Treasury has designated Spring Bank as a Community Development Financial Institution (CDFI), in recognition of the investments and loans the bank makes in low- and moderate-income communities in New York City.